lukephelan/nutritionists_friend/README.md

   Displaying data on the Dashboard proved to be quite tricky.
-The documentation for the Chartkick gem was quite clear in regards to installation, however I found that the explanation of how to pass in data was quite limited.
-To make this extra difficult, I was trying to display data from two separate tables that are linked.
+The documentation for the Chartkick gem was quite clear in regards to installation, however I found that the explanation of how to pass in data was quite limited for someone new to Ruby on Rails such as myself.
+To make this extra difficult, I was trying to display data from two separate tables that were linked.

-  To deal with this I had to figure out how to join tables and I had to think hard about what type of data I was giving to Chartkick (a single entry, a column or a row, etc.).
+  To deal with this I had to figure out how to join tables and I had to think hard about what type of data I was giving to Chartkick (a single entry, a column, or a row, etc.).

   As an example, to display Vitamin intake over time, I had to join the Vitamins